-The Regional Accounts for Agriculture release provides estimates of major accounting items in each of the NUTS 3 regions of Ireland.
+The Regional Accounts for Agriculture release provides estimates of major accounting items in each of Ireland's regions at NUTS 2 and NUTS 3 level.
 The results for each region are derived from the State total by using a specific allocator for each output or intermediate consumption item, e.g. livestock numbers for cattle and sheep, number of dairy cows for milk, etc.